VishalVenuBangrae/code_path_web102_prework/README.md

 The following **optional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-* Introduced our games tab on the navbar, so that the user can directly navigate to the Our Game section of the website
+* Introduced our games tab on the navbar, so that the user can directly navigate to the Our Game section of the website.
 * Added a search bar on the nav bar, with a dropdown suggestion box, that displays all the suggested game as per the search.
-Once you click on any suggestion the website scrolls down to the particular game card selected, whcih is highlighted in yellow.
+Once you click on any suggestion the website scrolls down to the particular game card selected, which is highlighted in yellow.
-* Changed the CSS, for an overall more vibrant website
+* Changed the CSS, for a more vibrant website.

 ## Video Walkthrough